 Wednesday May 28, 2014, Day 9

 The GSM signal here is not so strong so I decided to relocate to another cove.
 Before departing however I re-arranged the left cabin which is our storage room and removed storage items from the front cabin to the left.
 Now every cabin is neat and is as it should be for cruising.
 I then washed the cockpit that had accumulated lots of bread crumbs.

 I launched the dinghy and put up the tent.
 Later I spoke with Alice on Skype.
 She is now in Washington, D.C. and somewhat rested after her ordeal getting there yesterday from Chicago.
 I then snorkeled and checked the anchor.
 The anchor was well embedded in the sand and the water temperature was comfortable but I did see a lot of small jelly fish so I did not swim anymore.

 Later a tourist caïque came.
 I had seen her here last year.
 In the afternoon her skipper entertained his guests by playing his bouzouki.
 It was fun.
-I swam some more seeing the that none of the tourist had been stung by the jelly fish.
+I swam some more seeing the that none of the tourists had been stung by the jelly fish.
 The sea was clear and I really enjoyed this swim.
 The water temperature was a comfortable 24°C (75.2°F).

 After the tourist boat left I went ashore and took an hour hike up on the hill.
 When I returned onboard I started cooking in the pot a round beef roast that I had bought yesterday.
 I cooked it slowly with fresh lemon juice and a lot of garlic.
 I then had a hot shower followed by an ouzo.
 For dinner I boiled some pasta and ate it with two slices of the roast.
 To accompany this I opened a bottle of Agiorgitiko - Αγιοργίτικο red wine.
 By 10:30 I was in bed.